-Featuring new monsters and an updated buddy system, Monster Hunter Rise is yet another upcoming game to put on your wish list.
+Featuring new monsters, new moves, new mounts, and an updated buddy system, Monster Hunter Rise is yet another upcoming game to put on your wish list.

 If Monster Hunter:World and the Iceborne DLC were a callback to the nostalgic PS2 era of console gaming, then this is a nod to its hand-held console legacy.
 This will be a game for the squad to play IRL or online; players can now team up for a hunt anytime, anywhere.

-As of now, Capcom have confirmed four new monsters for more intense (yet satisfying) boss battles.
-The main one is Magnamalo, dubbed as a “fearsome Fanged Wyvern that hunts its prey with relentless malice.”
-Aknosom and the Great Izuchi will be the second and third wyverns added to the line-up of boss monsters, with Tetranadon being the only one that can’t take flight.
+So you’ve watched the demo, but how about a proper list of the new features?
+Initially Capcom confirmed four new monsters for more intense (yet satisfying) boss battles.
+The main one was the Magnamalo, dubbed as a “fearsome Fanged Wyvern that hunts its prey with relentless malice.”
+Aknosom and the Great Izuchi were the second and third wyverns added to the line-up of boss monsters, with Tetranadon being the only one that can’t take flight.

 You’re probably thinking how you’re going to hit these agile and flying beasts – it time to start learning how to use a bow?
 Well, the new wire bug feature is one way Monster Hunter Rise is letting melee weapon users keep up.
 These bugs will serve as vector points for you to grapple around the air and fight these flying foes.